The Owl House (museum): Death

 Martin's longtime exposure to the fine crushed glass she used to decorate her walls and ceilings eventually caused her eyesight to start failing.
 This led her to attempt suicide by ingesting caustic soda on 6 August 1976 at the age of 78.
 She was found and taken to a hospital in Graaff-Reinet, where she died on 8 August 1976.

 Museum

 As per her wishes, the Owl House has been kept intact as a museum.
 In 1991, the Friends of The Owl House arranged for Koos Malgas to return to Nieu-Bethesda to care for the site.
 The Owl House Foundation, which was formed in 1996, now manages the site.
 The house was declared a provincial heritage site in 1989 and was opened as a museum in 1992.

 In popular culture

 Athol Fugard published a play based on Helen Martins in 1985 called The Road to Mecca, which was later made into a film of the same name.

 In 2015, a Marathi play Prawaas was produced by Abbhivyaktee theatre group from Panaji (Goa).
 Written and directed by Saish Deshpande, the play was influenced by Martin's story and Athol Fugard's play.

+In 2013, a radio drama - DRAADWERK by Daleen Kruger was released on Afrikaans radio service, RSG.